atherv7/lumenQ/README.md

 * CMake v3.15+
 * GCC or Clang compiler supporting C11 atomics

-### Compilation via Makefile
+### Makefile Commands

 The project includes a top-level `Makefile` wrapper that automatically configures an optimized Release build configuration (`-O3`) and executes tests across all available CPU cores.
+The `Makefile` also allows benchmarking the current software.

 ```bash
 # Build the production library and all verification tools